AustinCullar/Astro/README.md

     LOG_LEVEL=[debug|info|warn|error]
     ```
     For information about how to create an API key, see [here](https://blog.hubspot.com/website/how-to-get-youtube-api-key).
+5. Run `pushd src/ && pip install -e . && popd` to install the project packages.
+   This is required for testing with `pytest`.
-5. Run the tool with `python astro.py <YouTube video URL>` to start collecting
+6. Run the tool with `python astro.py <YouTube video URL>` to start collecting
    data.
 You can see output from an example run in the next section.

 ## Example